wso2/carbon-apimgt/features/apimgt/org.wso2.carbon.apimgt.store.feature/src/main/resources/admin_new/site/conf/README.md

 ## `site.json` has been removed!

-Please refer `<APIM_PUBLISHER>/site/public/conf/settings.js` file to , get all the configurations related to Publisher SPA
+Please refer `<APIM_ADMIN_PORTAL>/site/public/conf/settings.js` file to , get all the configurations related to Admin Portal SPA